zenika-open-source/hygie/docs/guide/useEnvVar.md

 Then, add a webhook with the url: `--OUR_URL--/env-var` with the `push` event.

 ::: tip
-When you will commit your changes, we will be notice and save your data **encoded**.
+When you will commit your changes, we will be noticed and save your data **encoded**.
 :::

 ## Add an `env.yml` file